-Examples of what we do to eliminate discrimination, harassment and victimisation
+Examples of what we do to eliminate discrimination, harassment and victimisation have dealt with them.
+We review this data termly and take action to reduce such incidents.

 We do not tolerate any form of discrimination, harassment, victimisation or bullying.
 Staff are trained to know how prejudice-related incidents should be identified, assessed, recorded and dealt with.
 We have agreed how teachers should respond to any learner who uses racist, sexist or other abusive language.